NLP-Project-Burton-Yuvia-Yvette/NLP-Project/README.md

 ### Steps to Reproduce
 * Clone this repo.
-* Acquire the data from GitHub
+* Acquire the data from GitHub using acquire.py file
 * Put the data in the file containing the cloned repo.
 * Run notebook
 ### Conclusions